loicpennequin/PNW3/README.md

 ## Setup

 -   `npm run setup:init`
--   wait for the promp in command lne to fill in your mySQL credentials
+-   wait for the prompt in command lne to fill in your mySQL credentials
 -   Open your browser of choice and go to http://localhost:8000
 -   ...that's it.